On this page

 #- Strong application: An applicant submits the form with all required documents and receives a timely decision.

-- Weak application: An applicant submits Form 1419 without proof of sufficient funds and receives a request for additional information, delaying the decision.
+- Weak application: An applicant submits Form 1419 without including sponsorship details, despite applying under the Sponsored family stream, leading to a request for additional information and processing delays.

 Common misconceptions (What misconceptions surround Form Form 1419?)